 As a teenage girl, I didn’t like seeing multitudes of men leaving my mother’s bedroom.
 Call me pious.

-On this particular night, my mother had went to bed earlier.
-I don’t recall if it was because she had drank too much or if she was just tried, but her friend JD called very late that night.
-I could tell by his speak that he had been drinking.
+On this particular night, my mother had gone to bed earlier.
+I don’t recall if it was because she had drunk too much or if she was just tried, but her friend JD called very late that night.
+I could tell by his speech that he had been drinking.